-Teaching kids to follow directions isn’t as simple as doing a listening activity for kids, watching fairy dust shower from above, and seeing your kids transform into magical listeners from the Kingdom of Perfecto.
+Teaching kids to follow directions isn’t as simple as doing a listening activity for kids, watching fairy dust shower from above, and seeing your kids transform into magical listeners.

 So I helped him find his green shoes, laid them out on the floor, and then realized I made a horrible mistake.

-Sharing a set of instructions before you have your child’s full attention is like speaking Japanese to German preschoolers.
-It just doesn’t work.
+Sharing a set of instructions before you briefly connect with your child is like speaking foreign language.
+It can fall flat.

-You know you’ll have your child’s full attention when you have two things:
+I know I have my child’s full attention when I have two things:

 - Eye contact